How to update Azure PowerShell modules in Azure Automation

 Updating Azure Modules

-In the Modules page of your Automation account, there is an option called Update Azure Modules.
-It is always enabled.
+In the Modules page of your Automation account, there's an option called Update Azure Modules.
+It's always enabled.

 Click Update Azure Modules, a confirmation notification is shown that asks if you want to continue.

 Click Yes and the module update process begins.
 The update process takes about 15-20 minutes to update the following modules:

 If the modules are already up-to-date, then the process completes in a few seconds.
 When the update process completes, you're notified.

 The .NET core AzureRm modules (AzureRm.*.Core) aren't supported in Azure Automation and can't be imported.

 Azure Automation uses the latest modules in your Automation account when a new scheduled job is run.

 If you use cmdlets from these Azure PowerShell modules in your runbooks, you want to run this update process every month or so to make sure that you have the latest modules.
 Azure Automation uses the

 AzureRunAsConnection connection to authenticate when updating the modules.
 If the service principal is expired or no longer exists on the subscription level, the module update will fail.

 As mentioned, the Update Azure Modules button isn't available in the sovereign clouds, it's only available in the global Azure cloud.
 This is due to the fact that the latest version of the Azure PowerShell modules from the PowerShell Gallery may not work with the Resource Manager resources currently deployed in these clouds.